 Hello and love from Adahlia!

-DBA is considered a genetic disease but they find an abnormal gene in only 50% of cases.
+DBA is considered a genetic disease, but doctors find an abnormal gene in only 50% of cases.
 Interestingly, having one of the gene “mutations” associated with DBA does not mean the person will have any disease symptoms.
+A baby can be born to parents without genetic mutations, who have no symptoms, and no knowledge of this disease in their family histories.
 It is a highly mysterious and poorly understood condition.

 My hope is that this site will solicit a flood of prayer, love, and positive, healing energy on her behalf.
-DBA goes into spontaneous remission in approximately 20% of cases.
-We are doing everything we can for her from a biomedical, natural medicine, physical medicine, energy medicine, spiritual medicine, and oriental medicine perspective.
+DBA is a mysterious medical problem but it also comes with its own unique brand of mysterious hope: it goes into spontaneous remission in approximately 20% of cases.
+This means that the children are suddenly able to make enough of their own blood to no longer need blood transfusions.
+We are doing absolutely everything we can for Adahlia from biomedical, natural medicine, physical medicine, energy medicine, spiritual medicine, and oriental medicine perspectives.
+We’ve received considerable help — emotionally, spiritually, and financially.
+If you’d like to help finance our quest to cure her, we’d welcome your assistance.
+If I can uncover a natural cure for her, it would have great implications for all the other children and families that struggle with the physical, financial, and emotional tolls of this disorder.
 On this blog, I will keep you informed of our progress.

 Thank you so much for your prayers.
-I believe we are all divine beings.
-With Gods help, may we manifest a miracle.
+I believe we are all divine beings, that all faiths are beautiful and have echoes of Truth, and that anything and everything is possible.
+With God’s help, may we manifest a miracle.

 NOTE: This website is for sharing of information and experience only.
 It is not intended to provide medical advice.
 Those seeking professional medical advice should consult with their doctor and other licensed medical professionals familiar with their unique case.